gtk-rs/lgpl-docs/gtk/vendor.md

 `true` if the menu is currently torn off.
 <!-- trait GtkMenuExt::fn get_title -->
 Returns the title of the menu.
-See `GtkMenuExt::set_title`.
+See `Menu::set_title`.

 # Deprecated since 3.10